rachvis/govern-3rd-party-models/README.md

 - Lab 1: Deploying a LLM from huggingface on IBM Cloud Virtual Server for VPC
 - Lab 2: Governing detached prompt in watsonx project

+This lab is created for IBM TechXchange 2024, for more - [click here](https://reg.rainfocus.com/flow/ibm/techxchange24/sessioncatalog/page/sessioncatalog?search=1713)